 Choose between numerous pistes of varying difficulty, check out the terrain parks and the floodlit pistes.
 There are also great opportunities for free boarding, some through the forest.

-With its 33 pistes, nine lifts and a total of 42,5 kilometres of groomed descent, Hovden Alpine Centre offers a variety of slopes for every skill level.
+With its 33 pistes, seven lifts and a total of 42,5 kilometres of groomed descent, Hovden Alpine Centre offers a variety of slopes for every skill level.

-The service building has ski rental facilities and a ski repair shop, café, cafeteria, after-ski and bistro, all under the same roof.
+The service building has ski rental facilities and a ski repair shop, café, after-ski and pizzeria, all under the same roof.

 Altitude: 763 - 1183 m / Maximum vertical drop: 420 m